12 Sep District 8th: The Diverse and Multicultural Neighbourhood of Budapest

 First time visitors to Budapest are amused to discover that it iss actually two cities, Buda and Pest, and more precisely three, since Óbuda, Buda and Pest were administratively united in 1873, and the city’s first name was actually PestBuda.
 Doesn’t have quite the same ring, does it?

 Unlike Vienna and many other European capitals, Budapest is a conglomeration of 23 cities called districts, each having a number, a name (like 8th District is Józsefváros i.e. Josephtown), its own elected assembly and mayor, and, most importantly, its own budget.
 The 8th District is not only one of the oldest and biggest districts of the city but the most varied as well.
+Check this article to get an overview of the districts of Budapest.

 The sharp divide is the Grand Boulevard (Nagykörút).
 The fancy part of the district is called Palace Quarter, stretching between the Small and Grand Boulevards.
 The name comes from the magnificent palaces built by the aristocratic families and the nouveau rich of the time in the mid-19th century.
 Although the 8th District is not on the tourist map of Budapest, it can offer a lot for architecture freaks, history junkies, culture vultures and simply tourists who want to escape crowds and have a quiet moment in a relaxed atmosphere.